 \figsetend

 The abundances of products of the reaction pathways from Table~\ref{tab:reactions} were simulated using planetesimal models with different radii and times of formation after CAI.
 Figures~\ref{fig:A},~\ref{fig:U/C},~and~\ref{fig:G/T} show the adopted temperature curves (solid and dotted lines) in the largest considered planetesimal and the resulting target molecular abundances (dashed lines with symbols).
-The complete figure sets (3 $\times$ 10 images) are available in the online journal.
-The online figure sets show the molecular abundances calculated using the other available planetesimal models.
-In each panel (a), for every radius inside the planetesimal, the maximum temperature reached over the entire time evolution was used to calculate the molecular abundances.
+The complete figure sets (3 $\times$ 10 images) are available (\href{https://doi.org/10.6084/m9.figshare.21545148}{figshare}, doi: \href{https://doi.org/10.6084/m9.figshare.21545148}{10.6084/m9.figshare.21545148}).
+The supporting figure sets show the molecular abundances calculated using the other available planetesimal models.
+In each panel (a), for every distance from the center inside the planetesimal, the maximum temperature reached over the entire time evolution was used to calculate the molecular abundances.
 This corresponds to the conditions at which the synthesis of organics should be the fastest and hence the most efficient.
 The panels (b) show the time evolution in the center of the planetesimal, where the highest temperatures were reached.

-As can be clearly seen, nucleobase abundances for some reactions varied with temperature, especially at ${T \gtrsim \text{\SIrange{370}{450}{\kelvin}}}$ the synthesis of several reactions shut off, as already found by \citet{Pearce2016}.
-At these high temperatures, the reactions with nos.~1, 6, 7, 8, 32, 43, and 51 showed this behavior in their studies.
+As can be clearly seen, nucleobase abundances for some reactions varied with temperature, especially at ${T \gtrsim \text{\SIrange{370}{450}{\kelvin}}}$ when several reactions shut off, as already found by \citet{Pearce2016}.
+At these high temperatures, the reactions nos.~1, 6, 7, 8, 32, 43, and 51 showed this behavior in their study.
 The same was observed in our study, except the synthesis in reaction no.~43 shut off already at lower temperatures (${\sim \SI{370}{\kelvin}}$) compared to \citet[${\sim \SI{530}{\kelvin}}$]{Pearce2016}.
 This was because of the lower initial concentrations of reactants used in our simulation, shifting the chemical equilibrium at these high temperatures compared to their previous study.
-Additionally, reaction no.~32 did not shut off at high temperatures.
-For an explanation, see below.
+Additionally, reaction no.~32 did not shut off at high temperatures, as explained below.

 The model of \citet{Pearce2016} that used the cometary ice abundances of the reactants led to an overproduction of the nucleobase concentrations by many orders of magnitude in comparison to the measurements in carbonaceous chondrites (\SIrange{e5}{e6}{ppb} vs.\ \SIrange{0.25}{515}{ppb}, respectively).
 Only by scaling down the water content of the planetesimal by a factor of \num{5e-4}, the upper limits of the abundances found in the carbonaceous chondrites were reached in the simulations by \citet{Pearce2016}.